Caboose

 A caboose is a crewed North American railroad car coupled at the end of a freight train.
-Cabooses provide shelter for crew at the end of a train, who were formerly required in switching and shunting; as well as in keeping a lookout for load shifting, damage to equipment and cargo, and overheating axles.
+Cabooses provide shelter for crew (conductor and flagman) at the end of a train, who were formerly required for rear-end protection in non-signaled territory, switching and shunting; as well as in keeping a lookout for load shifting, damage to equipment and cargo, and overheating axles.

-Originally flatcars fitted with cabins or modified box cars, they later became purpose-built, with bay windows above or to the sides of the car to allow crew to observe the train.
+Originally flatcars fitted with cabins or modified box cars, they later became purpose built, with bay windows to the sides of the car, or cupolas above the roof, to allow crew to observe the train.
 The caboose also served as the conductor's office, and on long routes, included sleeping accommodations and cooking facilities.

 A similar railroad car, the brake van, was used on British and Commonwealth railways outside North America (the role has since been replaced by the crew car in Australia).
 On trains not fitted with continuous brakes, brake vans provided a supplementary braking system, and they helped keep chain couplings taut.

 Cabooses were used on every freight train in the United States and Canada until the 1980s, when safety laws requiring the presence of cabooses and full crews were relaxed.
 A major purpose of the caboose was for observing problems at the rear of the train before they caused trouble.
 Lineside defect detectors and end-of-train devices eliminated much of this need.
 Older freight cars had plain bearings with hot boxes for crews to spot overheating – as freight cars replaced these with roller bearings, there was also less need for cabooses to monitor them.
 Nowadays, they are generally only used on rail maintenance or hazardous materials trains, as a platform for crew on industrial spur lines when it is required to make long reverse movements, or on heritage and tourist railroads.